tsdev/spinw/docs/pages/spinw/spinw.fileid.md

   sidebar: sw_sidebar, permalink: spinw_fileid.html, folder: spinw, mathjax: 'true'}

 ---
-determines where the text out is written

 FILEID(obj,fid)

-Determines the text output of all [spinw](spinw.html) class methods.
+Determines the text output of all spinw class methods.
 Default is 1, where all output is printed onto the MATLAB Command Window.